Carlos Ulberg

-Carlos Sao Murry Ulberg (born 17 November 1990) is a New Zealand mixed martial artist who competes in the Light heavyweight division of the Ultimate Fighting Championship.
+Carlos Sao Murry Ulberg (born 17 November 1990) is a New Zealand professional mixed martial artist and former kickboxer.
+He currently competes in the Light Heavyweight division of the Ultimate Fighting Championship (UFC).
+As of March 25, 2025, he is #3 in the UFC light heavyweight rankings.

 Background

-Ulberg was born in New Zealand to parents of German, Māori and Samoan descent.
+Ulberg was born in New Zealand to parents of Samoan, Māori and German descent.
+His father was a boxer who represented Samoa at the Commonwealth Games.
 He was raised by a foster family in South Auckland from the age of four and attended Hillary College throughout his upbringing.
 Ulberg began playing rugby league as a child, a sport in which he would later compete at the semi-professional level when he became a Counties-Manukau representative.
 He was a contestant on the Game Of Bros reality television show in 2018 and was twice offered the opportunity to star in New Zealand's version of The Bachelor.

 Ulberg works part-time as a model.

 Professional boxing career

 In August 2015, Ulberg fought in his first and only professional boxing fight, with his stable mate Sam Rapira main eventing the card.
-Ulberg took on undefeated boxer Daniel Meehan.
+He took on Daniel Meehan.
 Ulberg won the fight by unanimous decision.